 This quarterly report on Form 10-Q contains certain forward-looking statements within the meaning of the federal securities laws.
-These forward-looking statements include, but are not limited to, statements regarding: revenue growth, operating expenses; gross margin; liquidity; subscriber acquisition and retention; churn; developments in downloading and customer demand; revenue per average paying subscriber; marketing expenses, and subscriber acquisition cost.
+These forward-looking statements include, but are not limited to, statements regarding our business growth, operating expenses, churn, gross margin and liquidity.
 These forward-looking statements are subject to risks and uncertainties that could cause actual results and events to differ.
 A detailed discussion of these and other risks and uncertainties that could cause actual results and events to differ materially from such forward-looking statements is included as part of our 2004 annual report on Form 10-K filed with the Securities and Exchange Commission on March 15, 2005.